 Effective approaches to import Eudora mail to Mozilla Thunderbird

 The best thing is Eudora and Thunderbird both rely on the same file format to store users’ data, that is, MBOX format.
-If you’re a bit familiar with Thunderbird, then you might know that you can add an ImportExportTools NG add-on using which you can import MBOX file formats into Thunderbird.
+If you’re a bit familiar with Thunderbird, then you might know that you can add an ImportExportTools NG add-on using which you can import MBOX file into Thunderbird.
 Below is the step-by-step process for the same.

 I’ve divided this process into two phases so it’ll be easy to understand for you.
 In the first phase, I’ll add the ImportExportTools NG plugin into Thunderbird and then import Eudora MBOX files into Thunderbird.
 So, let’s elaborate.